d0vere/SwitchNet/README.md

 ### Mapping

 Controller inputs can be remapped to the Nintendo layout, including:
 `A/B/X/Y` · `L/R` · `ZL/ZR` · `D-Pad` · `L3/R3` · `+/-` · `Home` · `Capture`
 Multiple mapping profiles can be created for supported controller families.

 ### Motion Controls

 Gyroscope and accelerometer data can be forwarded from compatible controllers.

-Controller-specific processing is used where necessary to translate motion data into the format expected by the console.

 ### Rumble

 For compatible controllers, SwitchNet supports bidirectional communication:
 ```text
 Controller ──► Client ──► Network ──► ESP32-S3 ──► Switch
 Controller ◄── Client ◄── Network ◄── ESP32-S3 ◄── Switch
 ```
 This allows console-generated rumble feedback to reach the physical controller.

 ### Multiple Controllers

 Multiple controllers can be connected to the client and assigned to player slots.
 This makes SwitchNet suitable for both single-player remote play and local multiplayer away from the console.

 ### Keyboard & Mouse

 Keyboard and mouse controller emulation is available as an **experimental feature**.
 Keyboard keys can be mapped to controller buttons, while mouse movement can be mapped to analog input.

----

-## 🪟 Windows & 🐧 Linux

-SwitchNet provides clients for both platforms.

-Because controller APIs differ significantly between operating systems, SwitchNet uses platform-specific backends where necessary, including technologies such as:

-- HID / HIDRaw
-- USB
-- evdev
-- XInput
-- Controller-specific protocols

-This allows advanced functionality such as motion controls, additional buttons and rumble to be preserved when generic gamepad APIs are insufficient.

 ---

 ## 🌐 Network

 SwitchNet is designed primarily for **local network use**.
 The client supports automatic discovery using mechanisms such as **mDNS**, with manual IP configuration available as a fallback.
 Controller states are transmitted over UDP at a configurable update rate to keep input latency low.

 ---